isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    needs.

-   If clients include domain names in the Host Name option and the administrator wants these preserved, they will need to make sure that the dot, '.', is considered a valid character by the hostname-char-set expression, such as this: "[^A-Za-z0-9.-]".
-This will not affect dots in FQDN Option values.
+   If clients include domain names in the Host Name option and the administrator wants these preserved, they need to make sure that the dot, ".", is considered a valid character by the ``hostname-char-set`` expression, such as this: `"[^A-Za-z0-9.-]"`.
+This does not affect dots in FQDN Option values.
 When scrubbing FQDNs, dots are treated as delimiters and used to separate the option value into individual domain labels that are scrubbed and then re-assembled.